-We have 7 proposed directors for election to the Company's Board at our annual general meeting.
+We have 8 proposed directors for election to the Company's Board at our annual general meeting.

-All of Africa Oil's non-executive directors are independent for the purposes of Board membership, including the Board's Chair, Mr. John Craig.
-Mr. Keith Hill is the only director of the Company that is not considered independent, given his role as President & Chief Executive Officer.
+Six of Africa Oil's proposed non-executive directors are independent for the purposes of Board membership, including the Board's Chair, Mr. John Craig.
+Mr. Keith Hill and Dr. Roger Tucker are the only directors of the Company that are not considered independent, given their previous and current roles as President & Chief Executive Officer.